AnuradhaKaruppiah/Gym/docs/environment-tutorials/agent-harness-relay/hermes/README.md

 Both Hermes runs resolve the SWE-bench task with `reward=1.0`.

-Relay-enabled Hermes currently emits 35 ATOF events and a 27-step ATIF trajectory.
+Relay-enabled Hermes currently emits 110 ATOF events and a 66-step ATIF trajectory.
+The ATIF has 21 same-step correlated tool observations and no standalone tool observation steps.
-Captured tool activity includes `search_files`, `read_file`, and `patch`.

 The reconstructed baseline remains useful when debugging Gym response output, but the Relay ATOF/ATIF pair is the artifact shape to use for unified trajectory